benjamintripp/crazata/README.md

 __Speedy Turtle__

-A tutle with rocket boosters so it moves super fast.
+A turtle with rocket boosters so it moves super fast.
 ![Speedy Turtle](screenshots/speedy_turtle.png)

 __Tall Pig__